stevemcd1/stevemcd1.github.io/AIinHiring.md

   <em><small>Note: Image generated via DALL-E, 9/29/25.</small></em>
 </p>

-*AI in Hiring: Promoting Student Success in the AI Job Market* is funded by the NC State University Foundation, aimed at helping students understand how AI is used in hiring and how to build skills to improve career readiness.
+*AI in Hiring: Promoting Student Success in the AI Job Market*, funded by the NC State University Foundation, is aimed at helping students understand how AI is used in hiring and how to build skills to improve career readiness.

 ### Events
 TBD